mlopes/marco-lopes.com/articles/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

-A few days ago, I've written some configuration to map a keybinding to an action where a command is ran, and then the output of that command is captured, and shown in a OSD.
+A few days ago, I've written some configuration to map a keybinding to an action where a command is ran, and then the output of that command is captured, and shown in a OSD (On Screen Display).

 To achieve this, I've used [Dzen](https://github.com/robm/dzen), and the [Dzen wrapper for